aporlowski/pi-sdr/README-Speech-to-Text.md

 #### Message Length

 - The AI transcription seems to work better on longer messages, up until a point around 33 words.
 Shorter messages contain more numeric words, such as station identifiers, that appear to be incorrect more often than regular words.
 Also, as the message gets longer, the effect of poor beginning of message and ending of message transcription are better amoritized over the length of the message.
 Longer messages may also be more likely to contain more rich data for automated SA, while shorter messages tend to be radio calling and acknowledgement, so while performance is not great overall, perhaps only good performance on longer messages is required for a useful input into a SA use case.
+- Missing words seemed to be more common than inaccurate words.
+This needs to be formally measured.

 #### Emergency Service Context